andressamiki/studies/README.md

-# studing-es6
+# studing
-Livro usado: ECMAScript 6: Entre de cabeça no futuro do JavaScript
+Livro usado: ECMAScript 6: Entre de cabeça no futuro do JavaScript e Alura